-I admit I was totally ready to put it out the day after labor day, but hubby managed to convince me to wait another couple of weeks before scaring all the children in the neighborhood with all my Halloween goodies.
+I admit I was totally ready to put everything out the day after labor day, but hubby managed to convince me to wait another couple of weeks before scaring all the children in the neighborhood with all my Halloween goodies.

 I found these amazing witches online (and 30% off) at Grandin Road.
 They are sold out now but based on the reviews, I think these witches are a Halloween decoration they might bring back next year too.
 The witches faces glow as well.

-I just love them, don’t they look amazing!!
+I just love them, don’t they look amazing!